Sannis/node-mysql-libmysqlclient/README.markdown

 Yes, you would use aptitude if you want.

-Please refer to your system documentation on oner systems and feel free to send me a patch for this readme.
+Please refer to your system documentation on other systems and feel free to send me a patch for this readme.

 Installation